wsbiii/Excel-Securities-Pricing/README.md

 Microsoft Excel spreadsheets useful for pricing various securities and derivatives and for portfolio optimization.

 ### Calculating Greeks and Pricing Options with BS Model.xlsx
-Calculates greeks based on the Black-Scholes Model, optimimal delta hedging, volatility surfance, and digital option pricing.
+Calculates greeks, optimal delta hedging, volatility surface, and digital option pricing based on the Black-Scholes Model.

 ### Computing Expected Tranch Losses of CDO.xlsx
 Computes the expected equity, mezzanine, and senior tranch losses with shifting default probabilities of a collatorized debt obligation (CDO).